 Confusion has reigned since U.S. President Donald Trump signed his executive order restricting entry into the United States for nationals of seven predominantly Muslim countries.

-Here are answers to common questions your clients might have.
+As of February 6, here are answers to common questions your clients might have.

 Who cannot enter the U.S.?

 According a U.S. Customs FAQ page, the entry ban applies to “nearly all travelers, except U.S. citizens, traveling on passports from Iraq, Syria, Sudan, Iran, Somalia, Libya, and Yemen who are applying for entry to the United States at any port of entry—air, land or sea.”

 Can Canadians with citizenship from one of the seven countries enter the U.S.?